 Garbage and sargassum cause the death of sea turtles in Cozumel

 The death of turtle hatchlings due to the sargassum barrier on the beaches is increasing, according to Cozumel's environmental authorities, since dozens of turtle hatchlings have been found dead on San Martin beach, on the eastern side of the island, apparently unable to pass through the mounds of algae, in addition to their natural predator such as birds.

-The turtle camp "Punta Sur", first authorized in Cozumel, comprises eight kilometers of coast and to date, the CEA has detected 650 turtle nests; but the problem is that on the coastline people are not aware of not throwing garbage and the sargasso prevents the turtles to come out in a natural way, that is why it is necessary that the hand of man intervenes to remove those that remain at the bottom.
+The turtle camp "Punta Sur", first authorized in Cozumel, comprises eight kilometers of coast and to date, the CEA has detected 650 turtle nests; but the problem is that on the coastline people are not aware of not throwing garbage and the sargasso prevents the turtles to come out naturally, that is why the hand of man must intervene to remove those that remain at the bottom.

 Only 1% of turtles reach adulthood

 Turtle nesting begins in March, at the end of April, and beginning of May the turtles begin their journey over the beaches to make their nests in the sandy part.
 The white turtle species comes very close to the dune, moving up to 40 meters away from the beach, where the vegetation is; the other species, the loggerhead turtle nests in the middle of the beach, and nesting can take from 45 minutes to two hours.

 The turtles weigh from 200 to 250 kilograms, while the green turtle and the loggerhead are the largest, which can measure up to one meter and 20 centimeters in carapace alone; loggerheads lay from 80 to 100 eggs, green turtles lay from 100 to 120 or even more.
 Incubation time depends on the species, but can be from 50 to 70 days, depending on temperature.